 Avoid mowing when the ground is wet if you want to protect the health of the grass, and it’s wise to switch directions and patterns as you cut.
 This way, the grass won’t keep getting pushed in the same direction again and again.

 Watering must be done on a regular basis.
 The heat of summer can quickly dry out the grass and cause issues; plus, there isn’t as much rain as normal during this time to help with moisture levels.
-If you have just laid new lawn, watering is even more important.
+If you have just laid a new lawn, it is a good time to look at high quality watering hoses, as watering becomes even more important.
 Water daily to help seeds germinate and to ensure a solid root system can take hold.

 For many properties, giving your lawn around one to two inches of water each week during summer will work nicely.
 However, do keep in mind that this is just a guide and what’s required for your grass may vary depending on where you live and what the weather is like.